spookyQubit/BehavioralCloning/writeup.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road

----

 **Augmentation and data collection**

 The project initially included aroud 11000 x 3 imagaes.
 Just training with these images was not enough to train the model.
 Additional images were collected by driving the car in the training mode.
 In order **to reduce the bias towards learning only to drive counter-clockwise, the data was collected by driving the car in clockwise direction**.
 Also, **data was collected with car recovering from the edge of the road**.
 Collecting additional data significanty improved the model performance.

----

 **The input images**

 Some sample center images (without any processing) which form the input to our model are
+![alt text][image1]

 The stats